BenSpace48/grunt-test/README.md

 ### Future plans

+* Include SASS sourcemaps for compass - massively helps with debugging
 * Set up with a Magento project.
 * Set up individual tasks, e.g dev/production/optimise
 * Optimise and refactor, with the main goal is increasing the speed when the tasks are run.